tsoding/snitch/CONTRIBUTING.md

     - create TODOs right in the code for the unfinished work,
     - submit PR with the unfinished work and TODOs,
     - TODOs will be converted to separate issues
+    - **DON'T CREATE ISSUES YOURSELF.
+JUST LEAVE THE TODOS.** Project Lead is responsible for creating the issues from the TODOs.